 - Chaplaincy stream – ‘Exploring Chaplaincy’ – An opportunity to learn about contemporary chaplaincy principles and practices, while exploring a vocation for this vital ministry.
 This popular course will look at a variety of contexts for chaplaincy, including new ways of working, as well as identifying the central themes which can make this ministry so significant for churches seeking mission beyond its walls.
 Led by Matthew Reed from the Discipleship & Ministries Learning Network of the Methodist Church, together with guest speakers from a range of contexts, the course will introduce some of the theory and theology behind chaplaincy, while offering practical tools for use in practice.
 Sessions will also include a focus on helping to explore a vocation for this work, whether as an individual or as a church considering a new project.
 The course is ideal for anyone, lay or ordained, thinking of getting involved in chaplaincy at any level, as well as those who are already active and maybe wanting to refresh their thinking.
 It is also suitable for those working in a related field, and who want to explore techniques that could enhance their practice.

-The teaching streams will be delivered by Cliff College Faculty, specialist guests from Far North films and Methodist Discipleship and Ministries Learning Network staff, all drawn together by Ian White, Cliff College Senior Tutor, who acts as the Summer School Co-ordinator, and looks forward to welcoming you on site.
+The teaching streams will be delivered by Cliff College Faculty and Methodist Discipleship and Ministries Learning Network staff, all drawn together by Ian White, Cliff College Senior Tutor, who acts as the Summer School Co-ordinator, and looks forward to welcoming you on site.

 Costs will be £280.00 for all teaching & materials, meals and refreshments, and £395.00 for all teaching & materials, meals, refreshments and accommodation in single study en-suite accommodation.
 There is a slight reduction for couples sharing a double room.
 Students already signed onto one of our validated courses are entitled to a subsidy on the teaching aspect of the overall cost.